 - Capillary pore structure supports highly consistent filtration results

-Cytiva's (formerly GE Healthcare Life Sciences) business also offers Anotop and other syringe filters with glass microfiber (GMF) prefilters.
+Cytiva's business also offers Anotop and other syringe filters with glass microfiber (GMF) prefilters.

 Whatman Anotop filters offer chemical inertness and functionality in a wide range of solvents and temperatures.
 Sterile Anotop filters can be used as a phage and virus filtration membrane, or for cold sterilization of growth media, protein removal, filtration prior to spectrophotometric analysis, or other analytical methods.